n-kupperman/final_example/README.md

 * `requirements.txt`
 * `data` folder that included original dataset, data cleaning script, and clean dataset for dashboard use
 * `readme`

+## Requirements for readme
+* URL to deployed dashboard
+* Text describing your dashboard building process including data science concepts you used or learned along the way.
+* Highlight strength and learning experiences for future employers.